blakehartin/QuantumCoinProject/README.md

 # Documentation
-This repository contains the documentation hosted at [DpDocs.org](https://dpdocs.org).
+This repository contains the documentation hosted at [QuantumCoin.org](https://QuantumCoin.org).
+This was previously hosted under DpDocs.org

 ## Contributing